 Student Organizations

 The success of the Honors College goes beyond having specialized Honors courses to take.
 It is a community that relies on fostering and strengthening ties by positioning its students to lead.
-This is especially true for the student organizations housed within the Honors College.
-The Honors College is home to three student organizations: Honors Congress, Diversity in Honors, and Honors Serves.
+This is especially true for our student organization housed within the Honors College - Honors Congress.

 Honors Congress